scikit-activeml/scikit-activeml/docs/target_semantics.rst

 Multiple annotators
 ===================

 Target type and annotation type are independent.
-In a multi-annotator target matrix, the columns represent annotators that provide observations for the same single-output target.
+In a target observation matrix with multi-annotator annotation type, the columns represent annotators that provide observations for the same single-output target.
 They do not represent separate label outputs.

 A sample may therefore contain both observed and missing annotator labels.
 Existing multi-annotator estimators and strategies retain the multi-annotator